jdevfullstack-tutorials/display-resolution-review/README.md

 Viewing distance is a little bit further since fonts are bigger.
 But still, it is a good one.
 That's really good for poor eyesight.
-4k resolution actually are not so good for poor eyesight so that Mac still can be adjusted to a lower resolution.
+4k resolution actually is not so good for poor eyesight so that Mac still can be adjusted to a lower resolution.